 I was someone who used to boast about the number of meetings I attended and how ‘busy’ I always was.
 I actually got a kick out of being seen to be busy, but now I realise I was lacking focus on the things that mattered, and on the fast track to burnout.

-That was until I heard about a simple concept that I like to call ‘the power of three’.
-It’s a game changer, and not just relevant for our careers but everything we do—at home and at work.
+That was until I heard about a simple concept that I like to call the ‘three’ concept.
+Let me introduce you.
+It’s a game changer, and not just relevant for our careers but everything we do – at home and at work.

 Here’s what to do:

 - Across every aspect of your work (and life), pick the three most important tasks that you need to complete that day.
 I decide on mine in the shower each morning.

 - Get them done.
 Don’t procrastinate.
 Block out time in your diary or cancel a meeting if you have to.
 Do what needs to be done to make time.

 - Acknowledge your achievement.
 Take ten seconds at the end of the day to acknowledge what you did.
 If you follow a gratitude pledge, this links in well with your three things to be thankful for.

 In three simple steps, I stopped compiling a to-do list two pages long, and instead began focusing on the top three things that were important to do that day.
 The things that would matter most once I ticked them off.
 Once I applied this to my daily work and personal routine, everything changed.